 Strategic Digital Industry Plan

-In August 2011 Arts Minister Simon Crean released a Strategic Digital Industry Plan that recognises the significant contribution of our creative industries sector and its importance in the digital age to our economy and culture.
+In August 2011 the Strategic Digital Industry Plan was released.
+It recognises the significant contribution of our creative industries sector and its importance in the digital age to our economy and culture.

 Creative Industries Innovation Centre

-In February 2009 the Minister for the Arts and the Minister for Innovation launched the $17 million Creative Industries Innovation Centre.
+In February 2009 the $17 million Creative Industries Innovation Centre was launched.